AlishaMahanty/SQL-15-Day-Deep-Dive/Day_10/README.md

 Therefore, the inner query calculates the average salary for that employee's department, rather than calculating one company-wide average.

-That is what makes the `subquery correlated`.
+That is what makes the subquery correlated.

-A `regular subquery` can run once and return a value.
-A `correlated subquery` can run once for each outer row, similar to a for loop processing employees one by one.
+A regular subquery can run once and return a value.
+A correlated subquery can run once for each outer row, similar to a `for` loop processing employees one by one.

+**The Bonus:**

+On a million rows it can fire a million inner queries.
+That is the risk.

 ### 📝 Query: